dineshappavoo/ctgi/src/com/ctgi/google/languages/c/macros.md

     return 0;
 }
 ```
-In the code above, the macro MACRO1 is being tested and its value is being used but it is not defined anywhere.
+In the code above, the macro BASE_VALUE is being tested and its value is being used but it is not defined anywhere.
 Lets define it from the command line :
 ```c
 $ gcc -Wall -DBASE_VALUE=25 macros.c -o macros
 $ ./macro